openenclave/openenclave/docs/GettingStartedDocs/Contributors/SGX1GettingStarted.md

 sudo ansible-playbook scripts/ansible/oe-contributors-setup-sgx1.yml
 ```

+To support LVI mitigation, the command creates
+`/usr/local/lvi-mitigation/bin` that includes the dependencies.

+NOTE: The Ansible playbook command from above will try and execute tasks with `sudo` rights.
+Make sure that the user running the playbook has `sudo` rights, and if it uses a `sudo` password add the following extra parameter `--ask-become-pass`.

 ## Build

 To build first create a build directory ("build/" in the example below) and change into it.